qpfiffer/qpfiffer.com/posts/2020-10-22-Canyonlands.markdown

 From there we hiked down and back around, dropping briefly into Water Canyon and then mindlessly slogging up Shot Canyon.
 Water was hard to find and I felt pretty terrible most of the day.
-The sun was pretty brutal.
+The sun was always there.

 <img src="/static/img/canyonlands/day_2_2.jpg" />

-For some reason I thought getting to Chimney Rock would be some kind of relief from the slogging in the heat, but it really just marked the midpoint of the day.
+For some reason I thought getting to Chimney Rock would be some kind of relief from marching in the heat, but it really just marked the midpoint of the day.
 We kept slogging, eventually dropping off of the plateau and down back into [the maze](https://www.nps.gov/cany/planyourvisit/maze.htm) itself.
 We spent the rest of the day trudging slowly through soft sand.
 We did get to pass the gallery